Scaling to 1B Memories: Index Tiers

 Four-layer cache system

-Independent of scale tier, Recall stacks four caches:
+Independent of scale tier, Brain stacks four caches:

 Re-embedding at scale: the shadow strategy